 We will retain your purchase history and use details of the products you have previously purchased to make suggestions to you for other products which we believe you will also be interested in.

-Also, we collect and process personal data on you (including [insert types of personal data]), if you enroll in one of our loyalty or marketing programs.
+Also, we collect and process personal data on you, including your name, email address, if you enroll in one of our loyalty or marketing programs.
 We process the personal data on how and how often you use our loyalty program (called "Brøchner Friends") and other programs such as "Neighbors" and/or "STAMP program".
-We process this information in order to create loyalty and create benefits for you by choosing us.]
+We process this information in order to create loyalty and create benefits for you by choosing us.

 The legal basis for the above processing is GDPR art.
 6(1)(a), cf. the Danish Data Protection Act art.
 6(1), since you consent to such processing of your personal data in connection with profiling and marketing.